arthurkuhn/hrvtoolkit/docs/index.md

       cta: Read more
       url: '/about'
     - title: Installation
       excerpt: The HRV ToolKit can be run in different ways.
-Here you can see how to install the MATLAB and standalone apps, for prototyping and experimentation.
-For batch processing and more advanced usage, find out how to get the code here.
+Find out how to get it here
       cta: Read more
       url: '/installation'
     - title: Using the GUI
-      excerpt: Both the QRS extraction and HRVAS apps have user interfaces allowing for simple control of the pipeline.
-Find out about all the features here.
+      excerpt: Both the QRS extraction and HRVAS apps have user interfaces.
+Find out about all their features here.
       cta: Read more
       url: '/gui'
     - title: Using MATLAB